-Executive Director of Stand for Children Oregon
+Executive Director, Stand for Children Oregon

 Toya’s leadership was pivotal in developing Measure 98 from a simple idea into a ballot measure that passed with the support of two-thirds of Oregon’s voters.

-Her passion in developing the policies enshrined by Measure 98 now drive her commitment to seeing a successful rollout for Oregon’s student and our schools.
-She has served as a Policy Fellow with Princeton University’s Public Policy and International Affairs Program and Leadership for Educational Equity in New Jersey and Minnesota, respectively.
-Parasa has also worked in Washington state where she worked with coalition partners to improve student access to advanced coursework in high school and strengthen Washington’s 24-credit college and career readiness diploma.
+Parasa started her career as a kindergarten teacher at the Harvest Prep and BEST Academy Network in North Minneapolis.
+She has served as a policy fellow with Princeton University’s Public Policy and International Affairs Program, and at Leadership for Educational Equity in Minnesota.
+Parasa also worked in Washington state to improve student access to advanced coursework in high school and strengthen its 24-credit college and career readiness diploma.

 Parasa’s leadership and advocacy throughout the 2017 legislative session was crucial in passing Measure 98 legislation and funding through the Oregon House and Senate.
 A proud product of the Oregon K-12 public school system, and a graduate of Lewis & Clark College, Parasa enjoys scrapbooking, swimming and dancing in her free time.